Leapmotor C10 vs Kia EV5

 Who Should Buy Which?

-Buy the Leapmotor C10 if: You want the lower entry price, need more boot space, or prefer Leapmotor's approach to design and ownership experience.
+Buy the Leapmotor C10 if: You want the lower entry price, need more boot space, need stronger towing, or prefer Leapmotor's approach to design and ownership experience.

-Buy the Kia EV5 if: You or prefer Kia's approach to design and ownership experience.
+Buy the Kia EV5 if: You value a longer warranty, or prefer Kia's approach to design and ownership experience.

 The Verdict

-The Leapmotor C10 takes 4 of 7 key spec categories and comes in at a lower price.
+The Kia EV5 takes 5 of 9 key spec categories.
 If boot space matters, the Leapmotor C10 has a clear edge.
+The Kia EV5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.